IBM/securitization_blockchain/README.md

 > This error occurs if the certificate generated by the SDK user has not been uploaded to the peer

 * `Error: The gRPC binary module was not installed.
 This may be fixed by running "npm rebuild"`
 > `grpc` is a requirement for the fabric-client SDK.
-Confirm that is has been installed in the `react_backend` directory with `npm install grpc@1.11.0`
+Confirm that it has been installed in the `react_backend` directory with `npm install grpc@1.11.0`

 <!-- * Error: Environment {GUID} is still not active, retry once status is active